N5GEH/n5geh.services.grid_protection/docker/cloud_setup/sim_device/README.md

 Furthermore, one can set the period of time in which the set sine wave is intentionally deviated from in order to deliberately simulate a current drain and thus an error.
 This deviation is implemented as an increasing offset in the angle.
 In a endless loop, time span with abnormal measurement is following a time span with normal measurement.

-So far the setpoints are hard-coded, but in a future feature release it is intended to add the posibility to load setpoints and tuning parameter via json file.
+So far the setpoints are hard-coded, but in a future feature release it is intended to add the possibility to load setpoints and tuning parameter via json file.